It4innovations/rsds/README.md

     ```

 ## Benchmarks
-You can find a set of benchmarks in the `script` folder.
+You can find a set of benchmarks in the `scripts` folder.
 Here are some result of comparing `RSDS` and `Dask`
 on 1 and 7 node clusters with 24 workers per node.

 ![image](resources/speedup-rsds-ws-1.png)